Ocasio-Cortez hits back at Dems fretting over her ‘Twitter star’ status

 OCASIO-CORTEZ BLASTS TRUMP SPEECH, SUGGESTS ILLEGAL IMMIGRANTS 'MORE AMERICAN'

-“If you look at the majority of new Democrats in the house, they tend to be, I say, center-left, if they are not left-left,” he said.
+“If you look at the majority of new Democrats in the House, they tend to be, I say, center-left, if they are not left-left,” he said.
 “And that is because they had to be center-left to win some of those competitive swing districts that they took from Republicans.
 So that’s the hope.”

-But Ocasio-Cortez swiped back with a snarky: “New party, who dis?” (a play on “new phone, who dis?” a meme people use to pretend not to know who a texter is)
+But Ocasio-Cortez swiped back with a snarky: “New party, who dis?” (a play on “new phone, who dis?” a meme people use to pretend not to know who a texter is).

 As for the Politico article, she approvingly retweeted a user who said “you cannot rein in Latinas” and used a quote from comic book writer Alan Moore.